Types of Football Betting and Their Regulations

 - Player to be carded – This is a bet on a particular player to receive a card in a game.
 This can be a particularly profitable bet type as it’s very easy to research and your bet can be settled as a win long before the final whistle.
 It’s also a popular live betting market.

-With all of these football betting types, and many others, it’s important to remember that they are settled based on the standard 90 minutes and additional time in a game.
+With all of these football betting types, it’s important to remember that they are settled based on the standard 90 minutes plus stoppage time in a game.
 For example, if you bet on Team A to beat Team B in the match result market in the FA Cup Final and Team A wins in extra-time, then your match result bet will be settled as a loss.
 Always check the terms of a bet before placing it.

 Handicap Football Betting Rules

-Handicap bets are one of the types of football betting that punters really enjoy.
-Handicap football betting allows you to do one of two things – you can either get better value for a heavy favourite to win, or you can reduce the odds on an outsider but provide yourself with a buffer to increase your chances.
-There are also a few different types of handicap betting, they are:
+Handicap bets are particularly popular with punters.
+Handicap football betting allows you to do one of two things – you can either get better value for a heavy favourite to win, or you can reduce the odds on an outsider, providing yourself with a buffer to increase your chances.
+There are also a few different types of handicap betting:

-- Minus handicap – This is a bet on one of the teams to have a goal or more disadvantage.
+- Minus handicap – This is when you give a team a disadvantage they need to overcome, for example a two-goal deficit.
 It’s most commonly applied to heavy favourites to create value.
-For example, a 1/4 favourite can be turned into an 1/2 chance with a -1 handicap.
-The higher the handicap, the higher the odds.
+For example, a 1/4 favourite can be turned into a 2/1 chance with a -2 handicap.
+This means the favourite will need to win by at least three goals for the bet to come in.
+Winning by two goals would be deemed a draw.
+The higher the handicap, the better the odds.

 - Plus handicap – This is the opposite of the minus handicap.
-You’re backing a team to have a one goal advantage.
-For example, if an outsider is 6/1 to win, applying a +1 handicap will reduce the odds.
-Even if the game ends in a draw, your bet is still a winner.
+You’re backing a team after giving them an advantage.
+For example, if an outsider is 6/1 to win, applying a +2 handicap will reduce the odds.
+In this scenario, if the game ends in a draw, or your team loses by a single-goal margin, your bet is still a winner.
+A two-goal defeat would be deemed a draw.

 - Asian handicap – A slightly different form of handicap betting in which the draw is not an option.
 Instead, the handicap is provided in half points (+1.5 instead of +1) and provides insurance for punters.
 If your Asian handicap bet results in a “draw” then your stake is returned.

-It’s clear to see why handicaps are some of the more popular types of football betting markets offered by bookmakers.
+It’s clear to see why handicaps are some of the more popular types of football betting markets offered by bookmakers as they are a way of getting value from uneven match-ups.

 Goal betting

 Goals are what makes football exciting.
-But you can take that excitement up a notch by getting involved in goal betting.
-There are various football betting markets that are dedicated to goals, or incorporate goals into them, they are:
+You can take that excitement up a notch by getting involved in goal betting.
+There are various football betting markets that are dedicated to goals, or incorporate goals into them, including:

-- Under/over total goals – The standard goal bet type that involves betting on how many goals will be scored in a game.
-The margins are portrayed in halves for example under/over 2.5 goals.
-These types of football betting will be settled at the point that the relative goal margin is met.
+- Under/over total goals – This standard goal bet type involves betting on how many goals will be scored in a game.
+The margins are usually portrayed in halves, for example under/over 2.5 goals.
+Under 2.5 goals means two goals or fewer.
+Over 2.5 goals means three goals or more.

-- 1st half under/over total goals – Similar to the standard under/over goals market, but confined to just the first half of the game.
-This market will be settled after the half time whistle if you’ve backed under a certain amount of goals, or immediately if an overs margin is met within 45 minutes.
+- 1st half under/over total goals – This is similar to the standard under/over total goals market, but confined to just the first half of the game.
+This market will be settled after the half-time whistle if you’ve backed under a certain number of goals, or immediately if an overs margin is met within 45 minutes.

 - A goal in both halves – This is a bet on a goal to be scored in each half of a game.
 It doesn’t matter who scores the goals, it can be the same team or both teams.
-As long as at least one goal is scored before and after half time the bet is a win.
+As long as at least one goal is scored before half-time and another after half-time, the bet is settled as a win.

-- Full time result and over/under total goals – A good way to increase the value of a win bet is to add a goals stipulation to it.
-One of the more popular types of football betting, it involves predicting the correct result as well as how many goals will be scored under or over a set amount.
+- Full-time result and over/under total goals – A good way to increase the value of a win bet is to add a goals stipulation to it.
+One of the more popular types of football bet, this involves predicting the result (i.e., home win, draw, or away win) as well as how many goals will be scored under or over a set amount.

 Bet Type Combinations

-When you have several selections in your betslip, you’ll see some options to place combination bets.
-These are special bets that allow you hedge your bets by spreading your stake across various different types.
+When you have several selections on your betslip, you’ll see some options to place combination bets.
+These are special bets that allow you to spread your stake for more chances to win.
 The most common combination bet types are:

-- Patent – A bet involving three selections and a total of seven separate bets – three doubles, a treble, and three singles.
+- Patent – A bet involving three selections and a total of seven separate bets – three singles, three doubles, and a treble.

-- Lucky 63 – As you’ve probably guessed, thiese types of football betting include 63 individual bets from a total of six selections which includes; 15 doubles, 20 trebles, 15 four-fold accumulators, six five-fold accumulators, six singles and one six-fold accumulator.
+- Lucky 63 – As you’ve probably guessed, thiese types of football betting include 63 individual bets from a total of six selections – six singles, 15 doubles, 20 trebles, 15 four-fold accumulators, six five-fold accumulators, and one six-fold accumulator.

 - Trixie – A type of combination bet that consists of three selections making up four separate bets – three doubles and a treble.
 At least two selections need to win for a return.

-- Goliath – As the name suggests, the biggest bet type that you can place consisting of eight selections making up 247 bets – 28 doubles, 56 trebles, 70 four-fold accumulators, 56 five-fold accumulators, 28 six-fold accumulators, eight seven-fold accumulators and an eight-fold accumulator.
+- Goliath – As the name suggests, the biggest bet type you can place.
+It consists of eight selections making up 247 bets – 28 doubles, 56 trebles, 70 four-fold accumulators, 56 five-fold accumulators, 28 six-fold accumulators, eight seven-fold accumulators, and an eight-fold accumulator.
 A minimum of two selections must win for a return.

 Multiple bets

-Multiples are undoubtedly one of the most popular types of football betting that is offered to punters.
-Multiples are a great way to create a bet that can land you huge sums if they win.
+Multiples are one of the most popular types of football betting offered to punters.
+Multiples are a great way to create a bet that can land you huge sums should they come in.
 They are typically made up of various “bankers” which, as singles, wouldn’t be worth backing.
 However, as a multiple, they offer a good chance of winning big.
+It is worth noting that in a multiple, all bets are independent of each other (i.e., they can’t be from the same match).
 The different types of multiple bet that you will see are:

-- Double – A type of bet that involves betting on two separate selections together in the same bet.
+- Double – A double involves betting on two separate selections together in the same bet.

-- Treble – A treble is a bet that consists of three separate selections grouped together to make one bet.
+- Treble – A treble consists of three separate selections grouped together to make one bet.

 - Accumulator – A type of football bet that consists of four or more selections.
 Bookmakers tend to limit the amount of selections an accumulator can have to around 20.

-- Bet builders – These types of bets allow you to create an accumulator on a single game instead of various games.
-For instance, you can bet on the match result, both teams to score, an anytime goalscorer, the correct score and a player to be carded all in one bet.
+- Bet builders – Bet builders allow you to create an accumulator on a single game instead of various independent games.
+For instance, you can bet on the match result, both teams to score, an anytime goalscorer, the correct score, and a player to be carded all in one bet.

 FAQs